ITDevLtd/MCVirt/Documentation/CreateRemoveVMs.rst

     * A network can be specified multiple times to create multiple adapters connected to the same network.

   * **--storage-type** - Storage backing type - either ``Local`` or ``DRBD``.

   * **--nodes** - Specifies the nodes that the VM will be hosted on, if a DRBD storage-type is specified and there are more than 2 nodes in the cluster.

+  * **--driver** - The virtual disk driver to use.
+If this is not specified then MCVirt will select the most appropriate driver (optional)

 Cloning a VM